-In the past decade, use of monoclonal antibodies and adoptive cellular therapy have make significant advance in the treatment of cancer by modulating the immune response and arousing the immune system., Recent clinical trials have shown great promise for immunotherapy in cancer treatment.
-However, treatment of solid tumor and the ability of tumor cells to evade the immune system remains a major challenge.
-Notably, viruses have been suggested to be useful as anti-cancer agents since the early 20th century, and groups of scientist began to explore the use of engineered viruses.
+In the past decade, the use of monoclonal antibodies and adoptive cellular therapy have made significant advance in the treatment of cancer by modulating the immune response and arousing the immune system.
+Recent clinical trials have shown great promise for immunotherapy in cancer treatment.
+However, the treatment of solid tumor and the ability of tumor cells to evade the immune system remain a major challenge.
+Notably, viruses have been regarded as useful anti-cancer agents since the early 20th century, and groups of scientists began to explore the use of engineered viruses.

 By taking advantage of tumor-specific mutation, oncolytic viruses are allowed to preferentially replicate in target cells, and thus to be useful in the therapy of various type of cancers.
 More importantly, the viral replication cycle allows dramatically local amplification of the input virus, and the oncolytic process continues as long as target cells exist.

 With years of research in immunotherapy, Creative Biolabs has accumulated an increasing experience in oncology, and has built up a systemic R&D mode in oncotherapy.
 In the field of virotherapy, by integrating the technologies of viral biology, immunology and genetic engineering, our scientists have successfully developed the OncoVirapy™ platform.
 Upon the platform, Creative Biolabs is able to provide comprehensive services for developing engineered oncolytic virus, including oncolytic virus engineering, oncolytic virus construction, in vitro assay for proof-of-concept study, in vivo assay for proof-of-concept study, and oncolytic virus manufacture.